 Physicians with an email address are required to report it to the Medical Board?
 The email address shall be considered confidential and not subject to public disclosure.

-INTRODUCING A Medical Board of California App for iOS!
+Introducing the New Medical Board of California App for iOS!

-Quick, Optimized Access to Website Content Follow up to 16 Doctors' Licenses Immediate License Profile Access to the Doctors Being Followed Free, Automated License Alert Notifications When Profile is Updated
+Quick, Optimized Access to Website Content Follow up to 16 Doctors' Licenses Immediate License Profile Access to the Doctors Being Followed Free, Automated License Alert Notifications When Profile is Updated added to a doctors profile.
+This information includes notification when a doctor is suspended, revoked, or placed in probation.